realmcu/HoneyGUI/doc/en/FAQ/FPS.md

 ### Standard TTF Files

-* Using TTF files to display text is significantly slower than using BMP.
+* Using TTF files to display text is significantly slower than using BIN.
 * TTF files can be clipped through an open source solution.